 Being your own boss has considerable benefits, but getting your hands on a mortgage without any fuss is not one of them.
-You need to be aware of the hurdles you will have to jump when applying for a mortgage - whether for the first time or to remortgage a property, but a broker will make this process as hassle free as possible and will open the door for you to lenders who are more welcoming.
+You need to be aware of the hurdles you will have to jump when applying for a mortgage - whether for the first time or to remortgage a property, we will make this process as hassle free as possible and will open the door for you to lenders who are more welcoming.

 Self employed mortgage experts